 World Affairs Council of Hilton Head is proud to be part of this great program and works in cooperation with the Beaufort County School District to bring AWQ to the six county high schools.
 Students work outside their regular curriculum to prepare for the final county competition in February.
 The winning team gets to participate in the national competition in Washington, DC in April of each year with the WACHH paying for all their expenses.
 The AWQ competition is a unique opportunity for the students to visit the nation's capital and other historical sites in and around D.C.
 (White House, U.S. Capitol, Supreme Court, Organization of American States, etc.).

-If you’d like to volunteer, coach, mentor or provide other support to the program, please contact Carlton B. Dallas (pictured above) at 843-290-8668 or Maureen Korzik at firstname.lastname@example.org
+If you’d like to volunteer, coach, mentor or provide other support to the program, please fill out the Volunteer Form or contact the WACHH office (firstname.lastname@example.org).